-The SDI Framework provides a profile of the critical features and effective practices designing and delivering effective SDI that engages learners.
-The framework and its associated resources are intended to be used by educators to guide decision-making to support learners with disabilities, to self- assess their own skills in providing SDI, to guide coaching conversations around critical features of SDI and to inform ongoing professional learning focused on SDI.
+The SDI Framework provides a profile of the critical features and effective practices of determining disability, identifying special education and related services needs, designing, and delivering effective SDI that engages learners.
+The framework and its associated resources are intended to be used by educators to guide decision-making to support learners with disabilities, to self-assess their own skills in providing SDI, to guide coaching conversations around critical features of SDI and to inform ongoing professional learning focused on SDI.
+This framework should not be used as a teacher evaluation tool.
+It is not intended to be an implementation guide